Onur5/Project-Week-8-Final-Project/README.md

   - A test-size of 30% of the total dataset.

- However the accruacy of the model on the 7k test data lies at about 56%.

   Detailed Function and Parameter of Model 2:

     ![Model 2 - Functions and Parameter](https://github.com/Onur5/Project-Week-8-Final-Project/blob/master/Bin/Model%202%2C%20with%20function%20and%20parameter.png)